 The School is a program within the Coos County School District No. 13 and School's budget is commingled within the District's.
-The Oregon Department of Education does not require the School to adopt a separate budget.
+The School is exempt from Oregon Budget Law and the Oregon Department of Education does not require the School to adopt a separate budget.
+Therefore, no budgetary information is presented.